BoiseState/CS390/syllabus/syllabus.md

 ### Grading Policy
-This class is graded as pass/fail courses in which you’ll received a final grade of P or F. Note that a grade of F will impact your GPA.
-Passing grade is satisfactory work equivalent C- or higher ( https://registrar.boisestate.edu/grades/ ).
+This class is graded as a pass/fail course in which you’ll received a final grade of P or
+F. Note that a grade of F will impact your GPA.
+Passing grade is satisfactory work, equivalent to C- or higher (https://registrar.boisestate.edu/grades/).
 Your grade will be computed based on the following:
 * Attendance - 50%
 * Class participation- 50%